nShade/CV/CV.rst

     :start: Feb 2023
     :responsibilities:
         * Ensure software quality across development, delivery, and post-delivery phases
-        * Develop test automation tools for backend, web, Android, iOS and Wear OS apps.
+        * Develop test automation tools for backend, web, Android, iOS and Wear OS apps
         * Define and implement test strategy
     :achievements:
         * Created tooling for test automation for all components of the Patronus software from scratch